GTXamelia/Graph-Theory-Project/README.md

 ### Menu Option 3 Sample

+If the user enters enters '3' to exit the program. </br>
 <a href="https://imgur.com/HNmqD5v"><img src="https://imgur.com/HNmqD5v.png" title="Menu Option 3"/></a>

 ### Invalid Menu Option

+If the user doesn't enter one of the valid option. </br>
 <a href="https://imgur.com/o9z8zlW"><img src="https://imgur.com/o9z8zlW.png" title="Menu Option Fail"/></a>

 ## Built With